tinode/chat/README.md

 * Hot standby.
 * Federation.
 * Different levels of message persistence (from strict persistence to "store until delivered" to purely ephemeral messaging).
-* Support for other SQL and NoSQL backends.

 ## Screenshots